-\section{A subquadratic algorithm}
+\section{A Subquadratic Algorithm}

 Our \textsc{Improved Component Based} algorithm (\ICB) is component-preserving.
 It splits an~epoch into two stages.
-The first stage is deterministic: with a slight ``rebalancing'' exception that we explain later, the components are remapped to minimize the reorganization cost in a single step.
+The first stage is deterministic: with a slight ``rebalancing'' exception that we explain later, the components are remapped to minimize the cost of~changing the partition in a single step.
 At a~carefully chosen step that we define later, \ICB switches to the second stage.
 In any step $t$ of the second stage, if the current partition $p_{t-1}$ is not \mbox{$\C_t$-preserving}, \ICB chooses $p_t$ uniformly at random from~$\P(\C_t)$.